Rennylex/multirobot_system_assign/ps2/report.md

 #### self.align()

-Aligment means that robots should be move in the same direction.
-The alignment function loop through all neighboring robots, and then get their velocity vectors, and ultimately average the velocity vectors to get the final direction.
-Since all robots here are initialized with the same speed magnitude, we can directely average the yaw angles of different neighboring robots.
+Alignment means that robots should move in the same direction.
+The alignment function loop through all neighboring robots, and then gets their velocity vectors, and ultimately averages the velocity vectors to get the final direction.
+Since all robots here are initialized with the same speed magnitude, we can directly average the yaw angles of different neighboring robots.

 ```python
     def align(self):